cloudflare/wrangler-legacy/docs/content/kv_commands.md

 Additionally, KV namespaces can be used with [environments](./environments.md)!
 This is useful for when you have code that refers to a KV binding like `MY_KV`, and you want to be able to have these bindings point to different namespaces (like one for staging and one for production).
-So, if you have a toml with two environments:
+So, if you have a `wrangler.toml` with two environments:

 ```toml
 [env.staging]